Essenceia/blake2_asic/README.md

 # Blake2s RTL implementation

-Implementation of the Blake2s cryptographic hash function [(RFC7693)](docs/rfc7693.md) targetting tapout on the SKY130A node within a 682 x 225 µm area envelop.
+Implementation of the Blake2s cryptographic hash function [(RFC7693)](docs/rfc7693.md) targetting tapout on the SKY130A node.
-This designed was tapeout out in 2025 as part of the TinyTapout multi wafer program shuttle sky25b.

 This is a fully featured Blake2s implementation supporting both block streaming and proving the secret key.

-It has been optimized for area usage ahead of an ASIC tapeout, at the expense of some performance.

 ![asic floorplan](/docs/layout.png)

 Documentation on using this accelerator can be found: [here](docs/index.md)

-Documentation on using this codebase can be found: [here](usage.md)
+Documentation for getting started with this codebase can be found: [here](usage.md)

 ## ASIC